21-year-old dies in fatal e-bike, vehicle collision in New York - NewsBreak

 21-year-old dies in fatal e-bike, vehicle collision in New York

 MONTGOMERY, N.Y.
-(WWTI) — A 21-year-old was killed in a hit-and-run accident that occurred in Montgomery, New York on Saturday.
-According to New York State Police, troopers responded to State Route 52 between Belair Road and Harts Lane in the town of Montgomery at 12:44 a.m. for a report of a car and bike collision.
+(WWTI) — A 21-year-old was killed as a result of a hit-and-run accident that occurred on Saturday.
+According to New York State Police, at about 12:44 a.m., troopers responded to State Route 52 between Belair Road and Harts Lane in the town of Montgomery for a report of a car and bike collision.

 Police stated that the vehicle that struck the bike left the scene.
-Troopers later located the vehicle, which was a 2013 Subaru-Impreza, and determined that it was being operated by 22-year-old Logan Kelly, from Walden, New York at the time of the accident.
+Troopers later located the car, which was a 2013 Subaru-Impreza, and determined that it was being operated by Logan Kelly, 21, of Walden, at the time of the accident.

 Comments / 0